 What is an amniocentesis?

-at the time of the procedure.
+testing.
 An amniocentesis is generally offered to women between the 15th and 20th

-weeks of pregnancy who are at increased risk for chromosome abnormalities,
+weeks of pregnancy who are at higher risk for chromosome problems.
+This includes women

-abnormality or neural tube defect.
+a higher risk for a chromosome problem or neural tube defect.

 How is an amniocentesis done?

-Ultrasound is used to help guide a hollow needle into the amniotic sac.
+The provider uses ultrasound to help guide a hollow needle into the amniotic sac.

 during or after the amniocentesis.

-lab so that the cells can grow and be analyzed.
-Alpha-fetoprotein, a protein made
+The fluid sample is sent to a genetics lab so that the cells can grow and be tested.

-by the fetus that is present in the fluid, is also measured to rule out an open neural tube defect such as spina bifida.
+AFP is also measured to rule out an open neural tube defect such as spina bifida.

-to 2 weeks, depending on the lab.
+Results are often available in 10 days to 2 weeks, depending on the lab.

 What is a chorionic villus sampling (CVS)?

-CVS does not provide information on neural tube defects such as spina bifida.
+CVS does not give information on neural tube defects such as spina bifida.
 For this

-reason, women who undergo CVS also need a follow-up blood test between 16 to 18 weeks
+reason, women who have CVS also need a follow-up blood test between 16 and 18 weeks

-of their pregnancy, to screen for neural tube defects.
+of their pregnancy to screen for neural tube defects.